folio-org/stripes-experiments/README.md

 # in your browser
 open http://localhost:3030

-and after 20-30 seconds you should get the result:
+and after 20-30 seconds you should get the result as:
 {"status":201,"url":"http://s3.amazonaws.com/folio-ui-bundle/tenant/test-1469456474/index.html"}